Launching in Los Angeles · 2026

 Churn trap

-Every match that works means a user lost.
-Today's apps are structurally misaligned with the thing they claim to help you do.
+Every match that works means a user the app loses.
+The business model is structurally misaligned with the thing it claims to help you do.

 The shift